browning-lab/flare/README.md

 model file (see [Model file format](#model-file-format)).

-The output **VCF** file (.anc.vcf.gz) contains the phased input genotypes and the estimated local ancestry for the target samples.
-The most probable ancestry at each marker for a target sample's first and second haplotype are reported in the **AN1** and **AN2** FORMAT subfields.
+The output **VCF** file (.anc.vcf.gz) contains the phased input genotypes and the estimated local ancestry for each allele.
+The most probable ancestry at each marker for a admixed sample's first and second haplotype are reported in the **AN1** and **AN2** FORMAT subfields.
-If [**probs=true**](#optional-parameters), the posterior ancestry probabilities at each marker for the target sample's first and second haplotypes are reported in the **ANP1** and **ANP2** FORMAT subfields.
+If [**probs=true**](#optional-parameters), the posterior ancestry probabilities at each marker for the admixed sample's first and second haplotypes are reported in the **ANP1** and **ANP2** FORMAT subfields.
 The integer that denotes each ancestry is listed in the "##ANCESTRY=<...>" meta-information line.

+The output **global ancestries** file (.global.anc.gz) contains the estimated ancestry proportions for each admixed sample.
+Each tab-delimited line in the file gives global ancestry probabilities for one sample.
+The first field is the sample identifier, and the remaining fields report the global ancestry proportions for each ancestry.
+The $k$-th ancestry probability corresponds to the $k$-th ancestry in the output **VCF** file.
+The global probability for an ancestry in an individual is the mean ancestry probability across all markers and across both haplotypes in the individual.

 [Contents](#contents)